Chart Color Schemes

 Development

-New properties are constructed at an average value of $535,000, indicating a developer focus on the premium segment with upmarket properties.
-This year, $13.5 million in commercial development approvals have been recorded, suggesting steady commercial investment activity.
-New development consists of 57.0% detached houses and 43.0% townhouses or apartments, marking a notable shift from the area's existing housing composition (currently 75.0% houses).
+New properties are constructed at an average value of $535,000, indicating a focus on premium segment development.
+This financial year has seen $13.5 million in commercial development approvals, reflecting steady investment activity.
+The new development mix consists of 57.0% detached houses and 43.0% townhouses or apartments, marking a shift from the area's current housing composition (75.0% houses).

 Frequently Asked Questions - Development